rangle/angular-training-slides/slides/src/content/reduxtools.md

 ## What is Redux DevTools?

 Redux DevTools is a browser extension that allows for improved debugging.
-Its features are:
+It:

 - Shows application state
 - Provides visualization of all actions that have been dispatch